elementalconcept/env-bakery/README.md

 ## parbake CLI utility

-Some deployment environments might now allow file injection and will instead rely on build process to consume environment variables from OS.
+Some deployment environments might not allow file injection and will instead rely on build process to consume environment variables from OS.
 [Netlify](https://www.netlify.com/) is a good example of such deployment environment.
 It only allows to specify environment through its web interface and then it runs `$ npm build` on each deploy. `parbake` CLI utility is included for such cases.